markobobic/Panis/README.md

 ## Panis
 The application is intended for monitoring the absence of employees, as well as records and ratings of the performance of employees on projects.
-Real time notifications and chat.</br>
+Real time notifications and chat.
 The frameworks and libraries used for this app are listed below.
 <br />
 C#,ASP.NET MVC 5</br>